 We invite you to join us the last week of June for the Cowan Creek Mountain Music School!

-It’s a small but close-knit group that gathers here each year—some of the country’s finest old-time musicians, and students of all ages and levels – to celebrate our rich mountain heritage of lively tunes, heart-felt singing, spirited square dancing and storytelling.
+It’s a small, close-knit group that gathers here each year—some of the country’s finest old-time musicians, and students of all ages and levels – to celebrate our rich mountain heritage of lively tunes, heart-felt singing, spirited square dancing and storytelling.
 In 2021 that gathering will be virtual, but we hope you will still catch the spark of community that brings Kentucky’s old time music to life.

 Whether you’re an absolute beginner or accomplished musician, eight years old or eighty, you’ll have the opportunity to dig deep into the rich repertoire of Kentucky music and gain experience playing with other musicians.

 Mountain music has been passed down through the generations as young learners listened to and played along with their older family members and neighbors.
-In keeping with this tradition, Cowan is a school for all ages, with classes taught in call and response, rather than written music.
+In keeping with this tradition, classes are taught in call and response, rather than written music.
 Whatever your age or level, this will improve your ear for music, and help you join in the fun of play with other musicians from the get-go!

 So, take a look round this website for information about classes, scholarships, and how to sign up!
 If you have any questions, don’t hesitate to get in touch with us.
 Also a tip for using this website: If you click on a tab, you will get the first page for that tab.
 But there may be much more!
 Rest your pointer on the tab and you will see a drop down menu of more pages for some of the topics.
 Move your pointer down to the page you are interested in and double click on it.
 It may take a couple of tries.
 And please let us know if there’s something you can’t find.
 Thanks!

 — Carol Ison, Kevin Howard, Stacy Dollarhide, and the rest of the folks at the CCMMS

 The Cowan Elementary School, Cowan Community Center and Appalshop are wheelchair accessible.
 The Cowan Creek Mountain Music School is a family event; no alcohol, drugs, profanity or frowns are permitted.